JTalamantes/AmiiBomb-uino/README.md

 VCC       | 3.3V      | 3.3V

-## And when the hardware is ready?
+## Flash Amiibombuino Firmware to ESP32

-Configure the ESP32 device to work with the Arduino IDE by installing the ESP32 Arduino Core (this link is the official ESP32 Arduino core repository): https://github.com/espressif/arduino-esp32
+ESP32 only: Configure the ESP32 device to work with the Arduino IDE by installing the ESP32 Arduino Core (this link is the official ESP32 Arduino core repository): https://github.com/espressif/arduino-esp32